-- Students4Students, Central Catholic's student led fundraiser, raises close to $300,000 yearly for tuition assistance.
+- Students4Students, Central Catholic's student led fundraiser, raises more than $250,000 yearly for tuition assistance.

 - Half of our student population receives financial assistance in the form of financial aid, scholarships, and grants.

-- While 73% of our students are Catholic, the beliefs and traditions of the remaining 27% of our students are respected and welcome.
+- While 66% of our students are Catholic, the beliefs and traditions of the remaining students are respected and welcome.

 - With performing and fine arts classes in drama, music, visual art, ceramics, stained glass, writing, and photography, students are encouraged to find their creative outlet.

 - While instilling a sense of fair play, sportsmanship, and a commitment to excellence in student athletes, Central Catholic’s athletic programs have claimed 38 championships and 32 second place finishes in state competitions.

 - Students interested in design and journalism are given the opportunity to join the staff of the Rampart, our school newspaper, the Scepter, our yearbook, or the Reverie, our student literary magazine.

 - Finally, with more than 60 clubs, from the Acapella Club to the Women's Coalition, there is something for everyone at Central Catholic.